RenatevanKempen/Statistics-Explained/README.md

 All scripts have comments in it, but please feel free to reach out to me via [linkedin](https://www.linkedin.com/in/renatevankempen/) or via [email](renate@baime.nl)!!

 **note**: I'm not yet finished with the summary of the book as well as getting all codes in, this repository will be updated regularly.
-Should there be something you want to add, comment on or request with high priority, feel free!!
+Should there be something you want to add, comment on or request with high priority, be my guest!!

 Hope this repository helps you in getting better at statistics.
 Let me know what you think.